ppmartel/COVID-19/README.md

 History
 -------
 With the world in the grips of the COVID-19 pandemic, I got tired of looking at daily situation reports from the World Health Organization.
 I started writing some python code to simply scrape the data from the report pdfs, and plot it.
 I started to look into producing a dashboard with a map, and eventually landed with Bokeh and GeoPandas.
 After yet another change to the format of the WHO reports (each requiring new tweaking to the scraper) I found where the data can be directly downloaded, and will rely on that from now on.
+Similarly, the code's been upgraded to directly access the data from Johns Hopkins, without the need to download manually.

 Built With
 ----------